hitrodev/hitro_bot_docs/en.md

 There are millions of ways to top up the main account.
 But each of them is charged a fee.

-For me I chose [card depositing with Euro](https://www.binance.com/en/support/faq/a6f4eb39c27347109b5091dfee3ec96a) as the simplest, fastest and cheapest method.
+Probably, [card depositing with Euro](https://www.binance.com/en/support/faq/a6f4eb39c27347109b5091dfee3ec96a) is the simplest, fastest and cheapest method.

 1. So, fund your account using one of the available methods, for example:
    - [card deposit](https://www.binance.com/en/support/faq/a6f4eb39c27347109b5091dfee3ec96a)